botagas/yunorunner_ynh/README.md

 ## Overview

-YunoRunner is a Continuous Integration (CI) server tailored for testing YunoHost app packages.
+YunoRunner is a Continuous Integration (CI) app tailored for testing YunoHost app packages.
 It leverages **Incus** for containerized testing environments and integrates with [package_check](https://github.com/YunoHost/package_check) to automate the validation process.

 This package allows you to self-host a YunoRunner instance and use it with your own GitHub repositories.
 The setup process includes: